emilioh93/ExecHub/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please check out our [Contributing Guide](.github/CONTRIBUTING.md) for details.
+Please open an issue or submit a pull request.

 ## 📜 License